Mental Health and Substance Use Services

 Langley Youth Hub

 Have a range of programs including harm reduction and substance use support, mental health help, and life skills.
 Offers medical care, counselling, peer support and mentorship, social skills development, and more.
-Also have free meals for youths ages 12-24 Tuesdays and Thursdays from 2:00 to 6:00PM.
+Also have free non-perishable food items for youths ages 12-24 Tuesdays and Thursdays from 2:00 to 6:00PM.
 Visit the website for full calendar and more information.
-Open but running modified services and programming during the COVID-19 outbreak.
-Drop-in, Outreach and Remote support is available.

 Lookout Mobile Health Van